CycleCloudCommunity/anaconda/README.rst

   3. Click the **"+"** button in the "Clusters" frame to create a new cluster.

-  4. In the cluster creation page, click on the **Anaconda** cluster icon.
+  4. In the cluster creation page, click on the **SGE-Anaconda** cluster icon.

   5. At a minimum, select the Cloud Provider Credentials to use and enter a Name for the cluster.